poltak/poltak.github.io/aboutme.markdown

 My research interests are in the area of big data processing and handling.
 Currently, we are at a stage where we are generating an exponentially large amount of data at a faster rate than technology can keep up with.
 What this means practically is that it is infeasible to store all this data.
 Instead, a hot topic in big data is realtime processing of streams of incoming data.
-This is what I am currently researching.
+I am currently researching better methods of processing this incoming data in realtime, and also finding the best ways of processing that data depending on their characteristics.

 ## Human language interests